renode/renode-docs/source/host-integration/arduino.rst

 3. Once your simulation is fully set-up and you are ready to receive and run the binary, start the loader::

-      (machine-0) arduinoLoader WaitForBinary 120 True
+      (machine-0) arduinoLoader WaitForBinary 120 true

 This will automatically connect Renode to the host using the ``usbip`` command (this uses ``sudo`` so you might be asked for your password) and wait 120 seconds for the binary to be uploaded by the Arduino IDE/CLI.

 .. note::

-   If you don't want Renode to automatically connect to your host with the usbip command, do not pass the last argument (``True``).
+   If you don't want Renode to automatically connect to your host with the usbip command, do not pass the last argument (``true``).
    Remember that in such case you must do it manually before uploading the binary, as otherwise Arduino IDE/CLI won't be able to detect Renode and the process will fail.

 Loading from Arduino IDE